-- 1 of the project.
-And this also continues to connect with - 2 the Paseo on the right-hand side. - 3 As far as community outreach, we initially - 4 presented Menlo Flats to Planning Commission in April of - 5 2020.
-In June of 2020, we distributed information fliers - 6 to over 6,000 addresses in the neighboring communities, - 7 including all of Belle Haven and had one-on-one - 8 conversations from those fliers.
-Just last month, we, - 9 again, distributed fliers to over 6,000 addresses in the - 10 same neighborhoods as previously, and hosted two virtual - 11 neighborhood meetings a couple weeks ago, from which I - 12 shared some of the feedback on the previous slides around - 13 community amenities. - 14 Lastly, I don't need to go through a Draft EIR - 15 update.
-LSA and staff will do more than that, but I do - 16 just want to highlight that the Draft EIR found no - 17 significant and unavoidable impacts with mitigation. - 18 And with that, I'd like to introduce our design - 19 team.
-Clark Manus, from Heller Manus; Karen Krolewski, - 20 from PGA, is our landscape architect. - 21 And with that, Clark, take it away. - MR. MANUS: Terrific.
+Page 15 of the project.
+And this also continues to connect with 1 2 the Paseo on the right-hand side.
+3 As far as community outreach, we initially presented Menlo Flats to Planning Commission in April of 4 2020.
+In June of 2020, we distributed information fliers 5 to over 6,000 addresses in the neighboring communities, 6 7 including all of Belle Haven and had one-on-one conversations from those fliers.
+Just last month, we, 8 again, distributed fliers to over 6,000 addresses in the 9 same neighborhoods as previously, and hosted two virtual 10 11 neighborhood meetings a couple weeks ago, from which I shared some of the feedback on the previous slides around 12 13 community amenities.
+Lastly, I don't need to go through a Draft EIR 14 update.
+LSA and staff will do more than that, but I do 15 just want to highlight that the Draft EIR found no 16 significant and unavoidable impacts with mitigation.
+17 18 And with that, I'd like to introduce our design Clark Manus, from Heller Manus; Karen Krolewski, 19 team. from PGA, is our landscape architect.
+20 And with that, Clark, take it away.
+21 22 MR. MANUS: Terrific.
 Okay.
-Thank you, Andrew. - 23 Karen and I just want to take you -- Chair and - 24 the Commission -- around the building, as we continue to - 25 adjust the design.
-I think the last time we were before
+Thank you, Andrew.
+23 Karen and I just want to take you -- Chair and 24 the Commission -- around the building, as we continue to adjust the design.
+I think the last time we were before 25 you, as Andrew said, there were probably a handful of things that we needed to continue to refine.
+And I just want to focus on a couple of those, as we walk around the building.

-- 1 you, as Andrew said, there were probably a handful of - 2 things that we needed to continue to refine.
-And I just - 3 want to focus on a couple of those, as we walk around the - 4 building. - 5 All of the renderings that you'll see -- there's - 6 a handful of them -- we have updated in order to reflect - 7 the current design and some of the things that were part - 8 of what the staff wanted to resolve. - 9 So the first is -- and Karen will talk a little - 10 bit more in detail about sort of the nature of the pocket - 11 park.
-As you all remember -- and I'll just sort of help - 12 remind you -- one of the things that I think you provided - input on was the porosity ability of the retail space and - 14 the ability for people to be able to gather on that corner - in that pocket park, which leads up to the Paseo, as it - 16 goes around the project.
-And I think that was one of the - 17 things that we feel very successful in the course of - 18 incorporating as a part of your suggestions.
-So that was - 19 one of the items on your list. - 20 So next. - 21 So coming around -- go back one more.
-Coming - 22 around to the entry side on the southwest, not a lot has - 23 changed here.
-One of the things that's probably worth - 24 noting is on the left-hand side -- and you'll see this on - 25 the north side, as well as on the Paseo side, we've looked
+All of the renderings that you'll see -- there's a handful of them -- we have updated in order to reflect the current design and some of the things that were part of what the staff wanted to resolve.

+9 So the first is -- and Karen will talk a little 10 bit more in detail about sort of the nature of the pocket park.
+As you all remember -- and I'll just sort of help 11 12 remind you -- one of the things that I think you provided input on was the porosity ability of the retail space and 13 the ability for people to be able to gather on that corner 14 15 in that pocket park, which leads up to the Paseo, as it goes around the project.
+And I think that was one of the 16 things that we feel very successful in the course of 17 incorporating as a part of your suggestions.
+So that was 18 one of the items on your list.
+19 to try and green the building up -- use of vines of various types.
+Karen can elaborate on the nature of those -- in an effort to soften the building.
+But we've been pretty comfortable and confident about the expression of that and the ability to sort of soften the character of the building.